U3ADenia - Pilates

 EQUIPMENT & CLOTHING and SAFETY MEASURES

-~ Exercises are normally done in bare feet but at the moment stockinged feet is preferred.
+~ Exercises are normally done in stockinged feet.

 ~ Wear loose clothing.

-~ Provide your own exercise mat.
-They can be obtained from a local sports shop or one of the Chinese bazaars.
+~ Preferably have your own exercise mat.
+They can be obtained from a local sports shop or one of the Chinese bazaars, but the gym will provide one for you.

 ~ Other equipment inc balls, bands and rings are provided by Denia Fitness Centre.